MozillaTN/mozillatn.github.io/blog/_posts/2016-11-19-call-for-Testing-day-firefox-51b3.markdown

 It will be a great learning and contributing experience for everyone.
 And hereby invite you to join us.
 Lets work together for a better Firefox!!!

+Participants Kindly RSVP by commenting your name along with your twitter handle.

 <h5>FAQ</h5>